Bowral High School: History

-Following World War II Bowral High School was the only public high school to service students preparing for the Leaving Certificate between Picton to Goulburn until the opening of Moss Vale High School in 1964.
+Following World War II, Bowral High School was the only public high school to service students preparing for the Leaving Certificate between Picton to Goulburn until the opening of Moss Vale High School in 1964.

 Governance, admissions, and costs

 Bowral is a public co-educational school operated by the New South Wales Department of Education.
 Bowral, along with Moss Vale High School follows the enrolment standards from the Education Reform Act 1990 where students are allocated based on their designated residential zones.
 Exceptions are occasionally granted for non-resident students.
-As a state public school, contributions are voluntary and are for expenses such as uniforms, school books and equipment, field trips and extracurriculars.
+As a state public school, contributions are voluntary and are for expenses such as uniforms, school books and equipment, field trips, and extracurriculars.
 More general contributions are also made towards facilities and educational materials.

-School structure

-Bowral covers Years 7 through Year 12.
-At the end of Year 10, students can leave the school to begin full-time work, undergo education and training, or stay on to prepare for the Higher School Certificate (HSC) exam that is taken in Year 12.
-The NSW Record of School Achievement replaced the School Certificate, awarded at completing Year 10.

 Curriculum

 Bowral follows the curriculum as directed by New South Wales Department of Education.
 Students are taught in the subjects of "English, mathematics, science, technology, creative arts, personal development, health and physical education, human society and its environment, languages".
 Mandatory courses are set by the New South Wales Education Standards Authority (NESA).
 The school also offers electives.
 NESA also endorses courses taken in Year 11 and 12 that are suitable for Australian Tertiary Admission Rank (ATAR) and courses that are classified as Vocational Education and Training (VET).
 Some courses count towards both ATAR and VET.